 Industry influencers are a good bunch of people to keep close.
 Want to find out who are the industry influencers for your niche?
 There are apps for that and we will cover those apps in future, however, a simple search on Google will prove helpful.

 Find out about the industry voices that matter and pitch them about your new startup.
-As you have probably figured out, very few of them will even care about your new product.
+Very few of them might care about your new product.
 It’s those few that your new startup needs.
 Industry influencers kind of know each other.
 If you can get one or two of those into your corner, imagine what a simple tweet from them could do for your startup’s PR.
-Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product, and many more of their followers will come ready to test it when it launches.
+Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product.

 Correct timing also helps a lot.
 You shouldn’t start building a follower base and kicking out press releases months before you launch, that will be too early.
 People will get tired of waiting and eventually forget about you.

 On the other hand, you shouldn’t build a follower base when it’s just 2 days left before launching your product.
-You will get very few email opt-ins for early users and may not get as good traction after launch.
+You will get very few email opt-ins for early users consequently leading to poor traction after launch.
 Therefore, find out the correct timing for these strategies alongside your product launch-date and see what works for you.

-However, in my opinion, building a following is good when it’s done about 2 to 3 weeks before launch.
+However, in our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
 Don’t forget, building a relationship with a journalist should start months before that.
 Finding a proper journalist to feature your story can be a very difficult task.
 Getting their contacts is even harder most of the time.
 An online tool like Pressfarm is built to help founders in this early stages of building startup PR by providing a platform where you go to easily find journalists and their contacts to write about your startup.